-If you’re looking to cut your monthly expenses to save money or pay off debt, I’m sharing some helpful tips to help you reduce and cut your monthly budget.
+If you want to know how to reduce expenses and save money so you can pay off debt, I’m sharing some helpful tips to help you cut everyday expenses.
 This is by no means a complete list.
-But it’s a good place to start if you’re looking to quickly reduce your household spending.
+But it’s a good place to start if you’re looking to quickly reduce your household costs.

 If you’ve recently experienced a sudden drop in your income or a job loss, then I recommend reading this post first.
-It will help you learn how to cut expenses to the bone.
+It shares tips for cutting expenses to the bone.
 How to budget after an unexpected pay cut or job loss

-Before we get started, you’ll want to do the following three steps to help set you up for success:
+Before we dive into the best ways to cut expenses, you’ll want to do the following three steps to help set you up for success.

 Write down all your monthly expenses

 The best way to cut your monthly expenses is to figure out exactly what your current monthly expenses are.

 Many people don’t realize how much they’re spending.
 That’s because it’s easy to spend $1 here or $5 there and not think anything of it.
 We may not think we’re buying anything lavish, but at the end of the month we’re left wondering – where did all of my money go?

 If you want to learn how to drastically cut expenses, the first step is to write down ALL your fixed and variable (discretionary) spending.
 An easy way to figure this out is to look at your previous bank statements to see what you spent.
 Or you can simply track your spending for the next month.

 You can download my monthly budget template to help you do this.